 This easy One Pot Chicken Broccoli Pasta is ready in less than 20 minutes, all cooks in one single pot, and tastes like an indulgent creamy restaurant pasta dish.
 It's easy, it's light, and it will be a family favorite.
-Jump to Recipe
+Jump to Recipe and Video

 This recipe couldn't be any easier and the results are scrumptious!
 Try this one-pot creamy chicken broccoli pasta when you need dinner on the table in under 30 minutes.
 It’s so creamy and hearty that it’ll become your family’s new favorite.

 Confession time: I’m becoming just a little bit obsessed with one-pot pasta dishes (I made this one-pot caprese pasta last week!).
 I’m too busy to dirty up - and wash - multiple pots and pans for one meal.

 So that means that any meal that only produces one dirty dish is my kind of meal.
 Especially when it’s a creamy parmesan pasta dish packed with chicken, broccoli, and plenty of garlic.

 This chicken and broccoli pasta recipe tastes just like a simple chicken alfredo that’s perfect for an everyday dinner.
 It’s ready and on the table in under 30 minutes and makes such an easy and delicious dinner that your family will beg you to make it again and again.

 Key Ingredients For One-Pot Creamy Chicken Broccoli Pasta

 These are the ingredients you need to make this one-pot pasta dish at home:

 - Chicken Breast: The chicken provides the protein in this dish.
 I went with boneless skinless chicken breasts to make prep time go faster.

 - Pasta: For this recipe, I decided to cook up some high fiber pasta.
 Using this kind of pasta provides more nutrients and makes for a heartier dish with fewer “empty” calories.